DamilolaAhmadu/Movie-Recommendation/README.md

 ![test](Snips/M_2.JPG)

-The Feature Importance for predicting ratings  as below:
+The Feature Importance for predicting ratings are as below:

 ![test](Snips/M_3.JPG)